 Think Doc Martens on steroids, the aesthetic opposite of the stretch neoprene flats and kitten heels seen on Miuccia Prada’s eponymous SS22 catwalk past September.

 My fav is Balenciaga’s reinterpretation of Chelsea’s classic and elegant silhouette but with a chunky grooved-rubbed trek sole.

-Too early for boots, too cold for fancy shoes, and not in the mood for high heels?
+Too early for boots, cold for fancy shoes, and not in the mood for high heels?
 I’ve got you covered with chunky loafers.

-Sneakers and boots were the most popular flat style over the past few years, together with loafers, ballet styles, and babydoll shoes.
+Sneakers and boots were the most popular flat style over the past few years, with loafers, ballet styles, and babydoll shoes.